jkalbhenn/module.js/README.md

 ```

 ``nonModulePath`` is a typical filesystem path with "/" and filename extension, relative to ``loadPath``.
-By wrapping a file with the second for, the bindings of the plain javascript file will not be created in an object named like the module.
+By wrapping a file with the second form, the bindings of the plain javascript file will not be created in an object named like the module.
-Instead the file is evaluated as if the it was included at the toplevel.
-This can be archieved with the first form by calling "exports" without arguments.
+Instead the file is evaluated as if it was included at the toplevel.
+This can also be archieved with the first form by calling "exports" without arguments.

 ## Module loading
 ```javascript